Silav/Natflix_FrontEnd/README.md

 # About

-In this modified frontend the fakefetch have been replaced by a real fetch. all other things are done be Eduardo Alvarez.
+In this modified frontend the fakefetch have been replaced by a real fetch.
+APIs are working correctly but the urls integration of backend to frontend is not completed yet. all other things are done be Eduardo Alvarez.